bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/database-activity.rst

       place, which can result in a complete data breach on the configured database.
 Process designers are responsible to only pass sanitized data into an SQL query.
-In some cases it might be better to access the Database with JPA/Hibernate or prepared statements using JDBC.
+In some cases it might be better to access the Database with the :ref:`Persistence API <persistence>` or prepared statements using JDBC.
 For more information see: `SQL Injection Prevention Cheat
       Sheet <https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md>`__